Laymans Guide to Phonak Roger Systems

 Phonak Roger Receivers

-When a Phonak Roger transmitter collects audio (like a person’s voice you want to hear, or an audio source like a phone call), it wirelessly and securely transmits that audio to a Roger receiver (or a pair of receivers) that then sends the audio (with some technical whizzery pokery while it is processing the audio to enhance the signal) directly into your hearing instruments, usually via some kind of interface.
+When a Phonak Roger transmitter collects audio (like a person’s voice you want to hear, or an audio source like a phone call), it wirelessly and securely transmits that audio to a Roger receiver (or a pair of receivers) that then sends the audio (with some technical whizzery pokery while it is processing the audio to enhance the signal) directly into your hearing instruments, sometimes via some kind of interface.

 Broadly you can split the way transmitted Roger audio is received into two main methods – at ‘ear level’ and ‘neck worn’.
 Our preference where it is possible is for ‘ear level’ as it is more efficient, less chance of interference and highest quality.